• Skip to primary navigation

 Then you try to be patient while it bakes, pull out of the oven, top with yogurt and enjoy!
 Easy-ish right?
 Totally.

 One thing I love about this recipe is how well it reheats.
-Make a batch on the weekend (how about tomorrow morning?!) and then reheat for quick weekday breakfasts.
+Make a batch on the weekend and then reheat for quick weekday breakfasts.
 Its a meal planning masterpiece I tell you.

 And if you’re as skeptical as I was about doing quinoa for breakfast, don’t be.
 When combined with steel cut oats, its way less grainy and the dual texture is near perfection for a dish like this.
 The egg and milk makes it a bit more casserole like and sticks the grains together to make it more cohesive.